 Total Time: 2 hours

-This hearty Stovetop Guinness Beef Stew For Two made with stout beer, potatoes, carrots, and peas is the ideal comfort food cure for the winter blues.
-Perfect for St. Patrick’s Day dinner for two.
+This hearty Guinness Beef Stew is a rich, slow-simmered classic cooked on the stove top with stout beer, potatoes, carrots, and peas and makes the perfect comfort food for winter and St. Patrick’s Day.

 Ingredients